Battery and Globe Disposal

 A. Keep old tubes and lamps in a cool, dry location where they will not be at risk of breaking.
 Handle the lights carefully at all times.
 Pack the lights carefully, preferably with cushioning, so they do not break while transporting them.

-Q. Why are the collections changing?
+Q. Why have collections changed?

-A. B-cycle is a national, Government-backed Stewardship Scheme that is supported by the Commonwealth and all State and Territory Governments and is authorised by the Australian Competition and Consumer Commission (ACCC).
+A. B-cycle is a national Government-backed Stewardship Scheme that is supported by the Commonwealth and all State and Territory Governments and is authorised by the Australian Competition and Consumer Commission (ACCC).

-Under the B-cycle scheme, the collection and recycling of batteries is now being carried out on a national scale, ensuring that batteries are disposed of in an environmentally friendly manner.
+Under the B-cycle scheme, the collection and recycling of batteries is now being carried out on a national scale, ensuring batteries are disposed of in an environmentally friendly manner.

-EMRC’s decision to discontinue this service was based on discussions with the Western Australian Local Government Association (WALGA), who recommended that local governments move away from the old model of collecting and transporting batteries and CFL tubes to a Household Hazardous Waste facility, and instead utilise the services provided by the national schemes.
+EMRC’s decision to discontinue this service was based on discussions with the Western Australian Local Government Association (WALGA), which recommended that local governments move away from the old model of collecting and transporting batteries and CFL tubes to a Household Hazardous Waste facility, and instead utilise the services provided by the national schemes.

 The City has opted to continue to provide some of these services through an alternative provider, Ecocycle, to support the community in continuing to dispose of hazardous items safely.